 Of course, the last option, if necessary, should be litigation, including invoking any applicable investment protection agreement, and even using the many resources available through diplomatic channels.
 However, the time constraints of a cable installation project usually suggest otherwise.

 Andrés Fígoli is the director of Fígoli Consulting, where he provides legal and regulatory advice on all aspects of subsea cable work.
 His expertise includes contract drafting and negotiations under both civil and common law systems.
 Additionally, he has extensive experience as an international commercial dispute resolution lawyer.
-Mr. Fígoli graduated in 2002 from the Law School of the University of the Republic (Uruguay), holds a Master of Laws (LLM) from Northwestern University, and has worked on submarine cable cases for almost 21 years in a major wholesale telecommunications company.
+Mr. Fígoli graduated in 2002 from the Law School of the University of the Republic (Uruguay), holds a Master of Laws (LLM) from Northwestern University, and has worked on submarine cable cases for more than 20 years in a major wholesale telecommunications company.
 He also served as Director and Member of the Executive Committee of the International Cable Protection Committee (2015-2023).

 This article was first published in Submarine Telecoms Forum Magazine #133 – November 2023.